JulienBrn/BeautifulLogger/README.md

     - Can contain extra information
     - Can save information to files
     - You can change display/information **without modifying the original code**
-2. Provide simple default logger setup which shows the benefits (coloring, log file, ...).
+2. Provide simple default logger setup which shows the benefits (coloring, log file, progress bars, ...).
 3. The setup is optional and can be easily changed **without modifying the original code** so that you do not depend on *BeautifulLogger*

-This library is not addressed to advanced users of logging.

 ## Installation